babelouest/morgan/README.md

 Small 1-page application that uses AngularJS.
 Also uses google services to convert rss feeds to a json rest api.

+# 2017 update

+Google feed API is [no longer available](https://developers.google.com/feed/), so I removed the feed reader.
+I also removed the fullscreen button which is useless if I use dolphin browser on my Android tablet, since dolphin makes it possible to have the page fullscreen when you scroll down.

+This project is not really maintained.
+When I'll have the time, I'll start a new application for the same purpose (magic mirror), but with more possibilities.

 # Configuration

 ## config.json